Pai-Pavan/Autonomous-maze-solver-robot/README.md

 ---

 ## How to Run
-1. Upload the code to Arduino (ATmega328P)
+1. Upload the code to Arduino uno via arduino ide
 2. Power the robot using Li-ion battery pack
 3. Place the robot in a maze environment
 4. Allow initialization (10s delay)